jhularsen/palmer_penguins/README.md

-# Analyses of Palmer Penguins Data
+# Analyses of Palmer Penguins data